simnon-nikitin/ToDo/README.md

 - To mark a task as important (this can be done before and after creating the task)
 - Hide unimportant tasks

-Future updates will add features such as:
-- Display current date and day of the week